tomsksoft-llc/cis1-core-native/docs/devguide.md

 Every executable must be backward compatible at least in one major version.

-It’s about return codes and event stdout and stderr messages, which either can be used for user's diagnostic or parsed for some further processing.
+This applies to return codes and stdout and stderr messages related to the corresponding events, which then can either be used for diagnostics or parsed for some further processing.

 ## Contributing

 Follow [the GitHub pull request workflow](https://guides.github.com/introduction/flow/): fork, branch, commit, pull request, automated tests, review, merge.

-* Do PR only to dev branch.
+* Do PR to dev branch only.
-* Every PR must have issue associated with it.
+* Every PR must have an issue associated with it.
-* Try to write smaller commits, that do exactly one thing.
+* Try writing smaller commits that do one particular thing only.
-* Commit message should briefly describe changes in code.
+* Commit message should briefly describe the code changes.
-* Try to cover your code with unit tests.
+* Try covering your code with unit tests.
-* For extra code-health changes, either file a separate issue, or make it a separate PR that can be easily reviewed.
+* For extra code-health changes, either submit a separate issue or make it a separate PR that can be easily reviewed.
-* Add reviewer to pull request.
+* Add reviewer to the pull request.

-Code style for C++ code can be found on [this](https://github.com/tomsksoft-llc/cis1-webui-native-srv-cpp/wiki/Codestyle "C++ CodeStyle") wiki-page.
+The сode style for the C++ code can be found on [this](https://github.com/tomsksoft-llc/cis1-webui-native-srv-cpp/wiki/Codestyle "C++ CodeStyle") wiki-page.

 ## External libraries

-External libraries usage is allowed, but you should check license compatibility.
+Using external libraries is allowed, but you should check the license compatibility first.

 ## Documentation